-What Jane Taught Me (Hint: Take the Weird Classes in College!)
+What Jane Goodall Taught Me

 On March 12th, National Geographic will premiere it’s new bio-documentary Jane, about the legendary and iconic Miss Jane Goodall, Ultimate Conservationist and Queen of Primatology.
 Thinking again about Goodall sent me spiraling back to memories from my college years when I first learned of her work, her pioneering studies on chimpanzee behavior.
 I can still rattle off a sizable list of absolutely useless things that I remember (the term ‘opposable thumbs’ comes to mind), nuggets of information that I still think are absolutely fascinating with regard to her life’s work.

 …This was SO ME in my twenties!

 See, I was once an anthropology major (among the many majors I cycled through) and in those wandering years between ages 19 and 22, I became obsessed with traveling the world and studying other cultures.
 I also thought for awhile that I wanted to be a therapist and so I found myself taking a handful of Behavioral Science classes, too.
 They changed the way I would understand other people and why they do what they do, especially on a worldlier scale.
 I still use what I learned, even if it’s mostly subsconsciously.
 I did it this morning when I watched a man and his wife arguing over whether or not they needed to carry a jacket for their toddler to the beach on a sunny day.
 (The wife wanted to, the husband said they didn’t need one.
 I’ll get to that in a minute.)